-Prospect of NAFTA rewrite gives farmers jitters
+Prospect of NAFTA rewrite gives US farmers a case of jitters

 WASHINGTON (AP) - A sizable majority of rural Americans backed Donald Trump's presidential bid, drawn to his calls to slash environmental rules, strengthen law enforcement and replace the federal health care law.